ObeoNetwork/GraphicalServerProtocol/specification.md

   public readonly revision?: number;

   /**
-   * The new alignment of the diagram elements.
+   * The new alignment of the model elements.
    */
   public readonly alignments?: ElementAndAlignment[];
 }